E. F. C. Ludowyk: Academic career

-Dramatist
+Dramatist and author

 Ludowyk joined the University College Dramatic Society in 1922.
 He produced a number of plays after returning from Cambridge.
 His most well-known production is the play He Comes from Jaffna, which is still staged in Sri Lanka today.
 He was the producer of many of the productions by the University College Dramatic Society.

 He also collaborated with Ediriweera Sarachchandra to produce Kapuwa Kapothi, an adaptation of Nikolai Gogol's play "Marriage" in 1945.

+Lyn was a Shakespeare scholar and wrote several seminal books on Shakespeare's plays and major themes as well as several books on the history and religious traditions of Sri Lanka and an autobiography.

 Personal life

 In 1940 he met and married Edith Gyömröi.
-In 1956, because the island's humid climate caused Edith problems, the couple moved to London.
+In 1956, because the island's humid climate caused Edith problems, the couple moved to Hampstead, London.

-Later they settled in Colchester.
+Later they settled in LaMarsh in Suffolk.
 Ludowyk died in Colchester in 1985.